Bijman/srb2bld/README.md

 # Configuration
 **Linux:**
+**Notice: This part can be skipped, if you have installed podman.**
 1. Add user to the "docker" group `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default` or `sudo ln -s /etc/sv/docker /var/service/`, and then start the service with `sudo systemctl start docker` or `sudo rc-service docker start` or `sudo sv up docker`.
 For immutable systems (Steam Deck's SteamOS, Fedora Silverblue/Kinoite) enter: `systemctl --user enable docker` and `systemctl --user start docker`.
 After that, logout or reboot the system.

 **Windows:**